caleksiev/Clean-Code/README.md

 This is a improved version of the project HTML PAGE CREATOR!

---using a Design Pattern
+--using a Design Patterns

---added a Unit Test
+--added a Unit Tests

 --refactoring the source, using the clean code principles